Ali al-Mandri: Early life in al-Andalus

-According to different sources, al-Mandri comes from a noble family.
+According to different sources, al-Mandri comes from a noble Andalusian family.
 Historian Gozalbes Busto believes that his family comes from Bedmar y Garcíez in the region of Jaen.

-During the Spanish Reconquista, al-Mandri belonged to the side of Boabdil, the last king of the Nasrid Kingdom of Granada.
-When the Granada War started in 1482, he was holding the mayoralty of the fortress of Piñar, north east of Granada.
+During the Granada War, al-Mandri belonged to the side of Boabdil, the last king of the Nasrid Kingdom of Granada.
+When the war started in 1482, he was holding the mayoralty of the fortress of Piñar, north east of Granada.
 According to 16th century Spanish chronicler Luis del Mármol Carvajal, al-Mandri was a captain of the troops loyal to Boabdil, a firm defender of the castle of Piñar until 1485 when it succumbed, either abandoned or surrendered, after the siege and conquest of the fortresses of Cambil and Alhabar.
 Portuguese historian David Lopes says of him that in Spain, "...it seems, [he] had played an important role in the struggles with the Christians of the Iberian Peninsula."
 Portuguese chronicles, those of Bernardo Rodriguez, Damião de Góis and Rui de Pina, situate him as a historical figure although the name of Almendarim refers both to him and to his grandson (or nephew), Sidi al-Mandri II.

 Al-Mandri was married to Fatima, a noblewoman, niece of Aben Comixa and a relative of King Boabdil.
 When she was sent to celebrate her wedding with him in Tetouan, she was captured by Alonso de Cárdenas while trying to cross the river Genil.
 Conducted to Pinos Puente, where the Count of Tendilla awaited her arrest.
 She was kept in captivity in Alcalá la Real until she got released by mediation.

-After the fall of the Nasrid Kingdom of Granada, he took refuge in the North of Morocco with an objective of avenging the loss of his native city Granada in al-Andalus and waiting for a quick return to the lost kingdom; something that would never happen.
+After the fall of the Nasrid Kingdom of Granada, he took refuge in Fnideq in the North of Morocco with an objective of avenging the loss of his native city Granada in al-Andalus and waiting for a quick return to the lost kingdom; something that would never happen.